January 7, 1997: Steve Wozniak returns to Apple to participate in an advisory role, reuniting with co-founder Steve Jobs onstage at Macworld Expo.

 By 1997, Woz’s beloved Apple II product line had been out of action for around four years, and the Macintosh had long since taken over.
 Apple continued to struggle.
 But reuniting the two co-founders gave faithful fans something to feel optimistic about.

 At the time, Jobs had recently rejoined Apple as part of the NeXT acquisition, which gained Apple a new operating system.
 Like Woz, Jobs was supposed to be nothing more than an unofficial adviser to CEO Gil Amelio.
 (Jobs ultimately wound up parlaying his role into replacing Amelio as CEO.)

 When Woz and Jobs appeared onstage at Macworld, the reunion provided just the jolt of life the event needed.
 Amelio, never a smooth talker, spoke for hours in a rambling, unexciting manner before finally bringing the co-founders onstage.

 Jobs, however, spoiled the moment slightly by refusing to fully join in the triumphant scene.
 “He ruthlessly ruined the closing moment I had planned,” Amelio later complained.

 Woz and Jobs: A short-lived return

-As that moment suggested, Woz’s return to Apple wasn’t long-lived.
-Although he was full of ideas for resurrecting the company (such as seeking to expand its focus on the education market and producing easy-to-use machines), Jobs clearly viewed his own return as a one-man show, rather than as half of a double act.
+As that moment suggested, Woz’s return to Apple did not last long.
+Woz was full of ideas for resurrecting the company (such as seeking to expand its focus on the education market and producing easy-to-use machines).
+However, Jobs clearly viewed his own return as a one-man show, rather than as half of a double act.

-Once Amelio lost his job in July, Jobs made CFO Fred Anderson call Wozniak and say that he was no longer needed in the advisory role.
+Once Amelio lost his job in July, Jobs made CFO Fred Anderson call Wozniak and tell him he was no longer needed in the advisory role.